Ismaeel-Moussa/Ismaeel-Moussa/README.md

 ## About Me

-- I am a passionate Software Engineering student, actively enhancing my skills in backend and frontend development with the goal of becoming a proficient Full Stack Developer.
+- I am a Software Engineering student, actively enhancing my skills in backend and frontend development with the goal of becoming a proficient Full Stack Developer.
-- 🎓 **University**: Altınbaş University
-- 🖥️ **Field of Study**: Software Engineering
-- 🗓️ **Graduation Year**: 2027
+-
 ---

 ## Technical Skills